-This is part 1 in the “How to Overcome” series that delves into how to deal with objections when you’re talking to potential new team members for your direct sales biz.
+Part 1 in the “How to Overcome” series delves into how to deal with objections when talking to potential new team members for your direct sales biz.

-When people are faced with a big decision, like joining your direct sales biz, they often need a lot of information to overcome the questions or objections that their mind (or their partner) throws up.
+When people face a big decision, like joining your direct sales biz, they often need a lot of information to overcome the questions or objections that their mind (or their partner) asks.

 This series of articles is intended to help you talk to them about their objections.
 It’s not meant to steamroll over their questions (because an objection is really a request for more information).

 These articles are not encouraging you to be pushy!
-With these articles I want to help you understand what the objections mean and how you could address the questions people have about starting a direct sales business.
+With these articles, I want to help you understand the objections and how you could address people’s questions about starting a direct sales business.

 “I’m sorry, but I can’t afford to join your direct sales biz….”